verana-labs/verana.io-website/institutional/home.md

 - Enforce **child safety** & age gating
 - Support **public trust registries**

+### Contribute to open-source implementations

+- join us on github and help building Verana

+### Join the Verana Foundation Essential Credential Ecosystem

+> link to the verana foundation

+- Join the Verana Foundation as an issuer of the essential credential schemas for your country

 ---

 ## 🛡️ A Public Good — Not a Platform